jeffreyally/-exercise-starwars-blog-api/README.md

-<h2>These routes add favorite planets and favorite characters to the user</h2>
+<h2>These routes add planets and characters to the user favorites</h2>

 <h4>They use the POST Method and a number in the URL</h4>